immutant/immutant.org/tutorials/clustering.md

   :dependencies [[org.clojure/clojure "1.3.0"]])
 </pre>

-Next, the Immutant application bootstrap file, `immutant.clj`, into which we'll put all our code for this example.
+Next, the Immutant application bootstrap file, `src/immutant/init.clj`, into which we'll put all our code for this example.

-<pre class="syntax clojure">(ns example.init
+<pre class="syntax clojure">(ns immutant.init
   (:require [immutant.messaging :as messaging]
             [immutant.daemons :as daemon])